The Idolmaker: Critical response

 The movie was released into theaters on November 14, 1980.
 Critical reception was generally positive.
 The New York Times' Janet Maslin wrote that the movie was a "modest, interesting, well-acted movie, more lively than it is exciting," praising the acting while criticizing the soundtrack.
 The Chicago Sun Times' Roger Ebert praised the film's acting, singling out Sharkey's performance saying the film was "a well-crafted movie that works, that entertains, and that pulls us through its pretty standard material with the magnetism of the Ray Sharkey performance."
 Additionally, on the TV show Sneak Previews, Ebert gave the film a thumbs up, while his co-host Gene Siskel gave it a thumbs down, criticizing Sharkey's performance as overacting.
 The Los Angeles Times' Kevin Thomas wrote the film was "some gritty, satirical commentary on the pop music scene of decades past but is hampered by an ending that seems self-dramatizing fantasy made real.
 Ray Sharkey, however, is impressive in the title role."

 The movie earned $318,403 on opening weekend, and grossed a domestic total of $2,625,716, appearing in 171 theaters.
 Sharkey blamed the low earnings on poor marketing on the part of United Artists, saying he thought the film suffered due to "bad marketing, very poor marketing.
-It's not about idols - it's about idolmaker.
-But you open up the paper and see an idol, which think doesn't about appeal what to the movies people who really they're going to see."
+It's not about idols - it's about an idolmaker.
+But you open up the paper and see an idol, which doesn't appeal to the people who really think about what movies they're going to see."
 Sharkey would win the Golden Globe for Best Actor in a Musical/Comedy for his performance.

 The film was a favorite of the singer Prince, and served as an inspiration for him to create other bands separate from himself under a pseudonym, such as The Time and Vanity 6.